BorjaSilla/SQL-Database-Project/README.md

-# Project: Creating a Database from CSV Files using Pandas and SQL
+# Creating a Database from CSV Files using Pandas and SQL

 ![Project Cover](https://cdn.corporatefinanceinstitute.com/assets/database.jpeg)

-## Intro

 ## Intro